meza/trance-stack/README.md

 ### Styling / CSS

-We use regular stylesheets in this stack which means a combination of [Shared Component Styles](#shared-component-styles) and [Surfacing Styling](#surfacing-styling).
+We use regular stylesheets in this project which means a combination of [Shared Component Styles](#shared-component-styles) and [Surfacing Styling](#surfacing-styling).

 #### Shared Component Styles